Chair Model: Plot

-While browsing an office-chair catalog, Michael Scott (Steve Carell), who has broken up with Jan Levinson, becomes enamored of one of the female chair models.
-As a result, he decides to resume dating with the help of the office employees, even going so far as threatening to fire them if they do not help.
-No one in the office wants to set up any of their friends with Michael, but when Michael learns that the chair model had died in a car crash some time ago, Pam Beesly (Jenna Fischer) takes pity and sets him up on a blind date with her landlady (Brooke Dillman).
+While browsing an office-chair catalog, Michael Scott, who has broken up with Jan Levinson, becomes enamored of one of the female chair models.
+As a result, he decides to resume dating, going so far as threatening to fire the office employees if they do not help.
+No one in the office wants to set up any of their friends with Michael, but when Michael learns that the chair model died in a car crash some time ago, Pam Beesly takes pity and sets him up on a blind date with her landlady.
 The date does not go well, beginning with Michael pretending he is not who she was supposed to be meeting.
-After Michael admits his own blind date was a failure, Dwight Schrute (Rainn Wilson) convinces him that he needs closure on this person he loved who is gone.
-The two end up in a cemetery at the grave of the chair model, where Michael "grieves".
-They are both singing "American Pie" by Don McLean and dancing on her grave.
+After Michael admits his own blind date was a failure, Dwight Schrute convinces him that he needs closure on this person he loved who is gone.
+Dwight and Michael visit the grave of the chair model, where Michael "grieves".
+They both sing "American Pie" by Don McLean and dance on her grave.

-With Michael busy, Kevin Malone (Brian Baumgartner) and Andy Bernard (Ed Helms) work to reclaim parking spaces that they have lost due to the parkings of construction workers working in a neighboring office.
+With Michael busy, Kevin Malone and Andy Bernard work to reclaim parking spaces that they have lost to construction workers working in a neighboring office.
 They arrange a meeting with the bosses of the office park, and are given the parking spots back.
-Kevin feels happy to have won his space back, as his fiancée Stacy broke off their engagement and it's been a hard time for him.
+Kevin feels happy to have won his space back, as his fiancée Stacy broke off their engagement and it has been a hard time for him.

-While flirting, Jim Halpert (John Krasinski) drops a hint about proposing to Pam, even going as far as telling her that he is not going to do it at work ("because that would be rather lame") and when he does it, it will "kick her ass".
-Pam is not sure if he's joking.
-Alone with the camera, Jim reveals that he was not joking and shows an engagement ring that he bought "the week after [they] started dating."
-After work, while walking back to his car, he stops and gets down on one knee.
-When Pam stops and looks he says he has a question to ask her.
-After a second or so of hesitation, he asks her if she will wait while he ties his shoes.
-She laughs and they continue walking hand in hand.
-At the end of the episode, Michael and Dwight are seen singing "American Pie" and dancing in the same cemetery at night, having never left.
+Pam jokes to Jim Halpert that she will have to move in with him due to setting up her landlady with Michael, but when he agrees to it, she tells him seriously that she will not move in with anyone unless she is engaged.
+He replies that he is already planning to propose marriage to her in the near future.
+Pam is not sure if he is joking.
+Alone with the camera, Jim reveals that he was not joking and shows an engagement ring that he bought a week after they started dating.
+After work, while walking back to his car, he pranks her by getting down on one knee before asking her to wait while he ties his shoes.